 3. What is the role of detergent, ethanol, and salt in the extraction process?

 4. Is there DNA in your food?
 How do you know?
-Why are you not harmed (or altered) by injesting the DNA of another organism?
-What implication does this have for farmers who would use GM (genetically modified) plants?
+Why are you not harmed (or altered) by ingesting the DNA of another organism?